yhppjk/VHDL-Components/Readme.md

 ### Here I record some of the abstract of meeting

 #### 07/09/2023
+	-- Solved probleme of funct3, rs1, rs2, rd wrong position issue
+	-- The program can run and check the reg_file and the value at the right position -- the beq and jump need to be checked

+#### 07/09/2023
 	-- use alias to access the internal signals to check if the operation is correct -- put the assert in every fetch procedure to check different type of operation expected values